How to Mass Delete Emails on Gmail: Expert Guide

 1. Open your inbox and go to the search bar at the top.

-2. In the search bar, type "larger:4M" (without quotes) to search for messages larger than 4MB.
+2. In the search bar, type "larger:4M" (with or without quotes) to search for messages larger than 4MB.
 You can adjust the number according to your preference.

 5. Click on the Trash bin icon to send them to Trash.